Je pense, donc je suis

 the fire station behind my house

 I started this painting in the autumn a few years ago but left for a warmer place to spend the winter.
 When I returned I discovered that a scaffolding had already been erected and renovation work had begun.
-Luckily i found some photos fromthe previous year with the worn windows and damaged plaster.
-Some tears ago I had decided to include birds in all my paintings, hence the two magpies that I often see there.
+Luckily i found some photos from the previous year with the worn windows and damaged plaster.
+Since birds often enter into all my paintings, the two magpies that I often see there were included.

 Acrylics 100x100 cm An improvised painting